SysKitTeam/CED/README.md

 # CED
 CED - .config Encrypt &amp; Decrypt

-Use this tool to encrypt and decyrpt your web.config and app.config or config transformation files using CED, Aspnet_regiis.exe tool and Config Transformation Tool.
+Use this tool to encrypt and decyrpt your web.config and app.config or config transformation files using CED, Aspnet_regiis.exe (used for encrpytion) and [Config Transformation Tool](https://ctt.codeplex.com/).

 This tool can work with web.config/app.config or their transformations.
 You can choose which option you want by checking or unchecking `Use Config Transformation` checkbox on top of program.